Launch rate

 Look for team, manager, outcomes, tools, level, and interview path.
 Vague scope makes tailoring harder to justify.

-Proof match
+Proof coverage

 Dealbreakers